aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Gets the array range if the cell's formula is an array formula.

+**Remarks**

 Only applies when the cell's formula is an array formula

 **Returns:**
 [CellArea](../../com.aspose.cells/cellarea) - The array range.